A BRIEF HISTORY OF BOOK DISCUSSION IN

 2016 – And in 2016 the group was pleased to welcome Joan Clark, author of The Birthday Lunch.
 Joan attended with her daughter, also an author.
 Joan mingled with the discussion groups, provided a lively presentation on Saturday afternoon, and returned Sunday to be part of some of the groups and to address the registrants.
 This year our old friend Jim Oliver was not available to bring a welcome from the Banff Centre, but instead we were introduced to Devyani Saltzman Director of Literary Arts who brought a warm welcome to the BBDW Society in its 55th year of meeting at the Centre.
 This year there were no morning snacks a change from before where, to some, we were being overfed!

 Over the years one person, the Chair of the Banff Book Discussion Weekend, has had to organize volunteers, oversee the selection of books and make sure there are leaders for the discussion sessions.
 This job has not changed much since the first discussion weekend.
 Over the past few years, volunteer positions have been designated for Facilitator Coordinator (this person organizes group facilitators), and Banff Centre Liaison (coordinates all dealings with Banff Centre) which lessened the Chairperson’s load to some extent.
 Some of those who have chaired the weekend over the many years have been; Larry Hobson, Janis Goll, Leila Robertson, Marjorie Taylor, Janet Gill, Jennifer Peddlesden, Bill Peddlesden, Charlotte Rich, Kathryn Sloan, Wendy Simpson, Lisa (Jacobson) Llewellyn, Jane Paul (whose position as Member at Large had her filling in for Lisa spring 2008 on the birth of Lisa’s little boy Sean on April 23rd ).
 Jane willingly and capably has been Chair again in 2009 and 2010.
 Chair for 2010-2011 was Lori Forte, with Judy Steiert as Co-Chair.
 Lori took the Chair again 2011-2012 with Christie Dixon as Co-Chair.
 Christie took over as Chair for 2013-2014 and will be Chair for 2014-2015.
 2016 is Christie’s last year as Chair and she made special mention and thanks to Jane Paul who has been the liaison with the Banff Centre for a number of years through ups and downs and also many changes in Administration at the Centre.
 In 2016 a new set of by-laws were spearheaded by Kathleen Ryan and her committee.
-These were passed with unanimously having improvements in the Objectives and bringing them more in line with today’s work of the BBDW Society.
+These were passed with unanimously, having improvements in the Objectives and bringing them more in line with today’s work of the BBDW Society.
+Christie took on the Chair for another year, 2017-2018.
+The Chair for 2018-2021 has been Kathleen Ryan.

 And of course, there may be others who have been left out.
 Unfortunately, records are incomplete, so the names of some very worthy chair people are missing.